sunfounder/arduino_starter_kit/docs/source/23_cyber_dice.rst

     }

-8. Your complete code should look like this, and now you can upload the code to the R3 board.
+8. Your complete code should look like this, and now you can upload the code to the Arduino Uno R3.
 Once the code is uploaded, if you hold down the button, the numbers on the display will cycle rapidly, and when released, a number will be shown.

 .. code-block:: Arduino